airflow-helm/charts/charts/airflow/README.md

 ## Docs (Other) - DAG Storage

-### Option 1 - Git-Sync Sidecar (Recommended)
+### Option 1 - Git Sidecar (Recommended)

-This method places a git sidecar in each worker/scheduler/web Kubernetes Pod, that perpetually syncs your git repo into the dag folder every `dags.git.gitSync.refreshTime` seconds.
+This method places a git sidecar in each worker/scheduler/web Pod, that syncs your git repo into the dag folder every `dags.git.gitSync.refreshTime` seconds.

-__WARNING:__  In the `dags.git.secret` the `known_hosts` file is present to reduce the possibility of a man-in-the-middle attack.
-However, if you want to implicitly trust all repo host signatures set `dags.git.sshKeyscan` to `true`.

 ```yaml
 dags: